markhibberd/ambiata-cli/doc/setup.md

 # Configuration

-The `ambiata` command is configured using environment variables; these can be set either by the process supervisor or via a "run script" which configures and runs the command.
+The `ambiata-daemon` command is configured using environment variables; these can be set either by the process supervisor or via a "run script" which configures and runs the command.
 Example configuration files for some process managers and a sample "run